Site accessibility improvements

 Online shop development

 Our website is a key component in our marketing and sales strategy.
 We already have functionality in place which provides a basic booking facility for workshops and events.
 Our plan is to develop an online shop front which will enable us to process booking payments for events as well as provide a channel for direct sales of Sacred Earth products including biochar, Sacred Seeds and Hathor Farm products and other handmade items produced by members of Sacred Earth’s extended community – e.g. willow baskets, carved wooden spoons and bowls, knapped flint tools.

 Sacred Earth is keen to support the emerging field of Ecotherapy, particularly with regard to tackling nature-deficit disorder (through our Earth Steward Apprenticeship and other educational programmes) and encouraging counselling in the outdoors, animal-assisted and horticultural therapy to take place on the land.

 Adopt a nut tree scheme

 As part of our aim to foster greater resilience in our local food network in the future, over the last few years we have planted a number of fruit and nut trees on the land.
-We’re planning to purchase a number of infant walnut and sweet chestnut trees with funds we will be receiving as part of our fundraising activities in 2016.
-This new grove of nut trees will be set aside for our “Adopt a nut tree” scheme – an agricultural, social and educational project focused on getting families involved in agriculture and thinking about issues such as food miles and food sovereignty.
+We’re planning to purchase a number of infant walnut and sweet chestnut trees.
+This will be set aside for our “Adopt a nut tree” scheme – an agricultural, social and educational project focused on getting families involved in agriculture and thinking about issues such as food miles and sovereignty.
 In financial terms, the aim of the scheme is to cover some of the costs of purchasing the trees in the first place.